Seriously smart. Never ordinary. Always ambitious.

 LAIDLAW UNDERGRADUATE RESEARCH AND LEADERSHIP SCHOLARSHIP PROGRAMME

 The Laidlaw Undergraduate Research and Leadership Scholarship programme aims to develop a new generation of leaders who are skilled researchers, embrace data-based decision making, and believe it is a moral imperative to lead with integrity.
 It invests in talented and motivated undergraduate students, giving them the knowledge, skills and experience to become active global citizens and future leaders.
+To date, more than one thousand passionate change makers have completed the programme all over the world.

 The Scholarship uniquely funds both a research experience and leadership development for the undergraduates.